Stratus3D/dotfiles/README.md

 * `xmllint --valid --encode utf-8 <file>; echo $?` validate that an XML file is valid and encoded as UTF-8
 * `nmcli d wifi` show signals for wifi networks
 * `nohup <long running command> &` leave a command running in the background.
 Even after logout.
+* `reset` clears the terminal and resets the terminal state.

 OSX Commands